Free Speech Union: Lobbying actions and campaigns

-Founder Toby Young wrote that the organisation was founded to counter cancel culture.
 The FSU has written letters to several universities to criticise no-platforming, and has also lobbied against the Hate Crime and Public Order (Scotland) Bill.
 In a submission to the public consultation, prepared by law professor Andrew Tettenborn of Swansea University, the FSU claimed that the bill would be one of the most draconian constraints on free speech in the Western world.